Andy Hinchcliffe: Media career

 Hinchcliffe now works as a co-commentator on Sky Sports.
 He does co-commentary for both Premier League and Championship games, as well as some Manchester City games in the Women's Super League.
 He also sometimes appears on Sky Sports News in the morning with other football guests to talk about transfers and games that have gone on recently.

 Personal life

 Hinchcliffe was educated at Manchester's William Hulme's Grammar School for Boys, a rugby-playing school.

-Like his Everton teammate, Duncan Ferguson, Hinchcliffe has inspired a composition by the Finnish composer Osmo Tapio Räihälä, who wrote an orchestral work titled Hinchcliffe Thumper - Tha' Bloody Intermezzo in 1993.
-The work was premiered in Malmö, Sweden in 1994.